marcopeg/marcopeg.github.io/content/posts/2019/0716-postgres-per-user-encryption/postgres-per-user-encryption.md

 ```

 📌 **IMPORTANT:** the `key` should be a fairly robust password that is given to your application as **ENVIRONMENT VARIABLE**.
-It should never be hardcoded or commited to any repository, and it shouldn't be distributed to your team members!
+It should never be hardcoded or committed to any repository, and it shouldn't be distributed to your team members!

 ✅ Strengths:

-- people (aka: your employees) will not be able to (easily) read into user's data
+- people (aka your employees) will not be able to (easily) read into user's data
 - **you can store your backups as plain dumps and they are still fairly safe**
 - backup/restore operations are easy if you know the encryption key

 🔸Limitations:

-- simmetrical encryption strategies will not stand a serious brute force attack (_NSA_ people will read your stuff)
+- symmetrical encryption strategies will not stand a serious brute force attack (_NSA_ people will read your stuff)
 - encrypted data is not indexable nor searchable
 - not so easy to debug (but that is a tradeoff)